SAM Broadcaster Bad SQL!

 We will wait to see what we see from users of the software as to whether this makes SAM Broadcaster more stable (Only time will tell) so far I’m still hearing reports of crashing and stability issues with SAM.

-However the database structure in RadioDJ is still performing like a star and its over 3 years now since I last installed my RadioDJ database from scratch.
+However you can backup the database in RadioDJ & its over 4 years now since I last installed my RadioDJ database from scratch.
+The joys of having a daily backup with the database setup tool.